Yoobic/stencil-bugs/README.md

 ## Bug Description

-In this example, we have a <yoo-readonly> component with two Props : readonly and isReadonly.
+In this example, we have a <yoo-readonly> component with two Props : `readonly` and `isReadonly`.
-`readonly` prop cannot be passed, from Angular to a Stencil component whereas `isReadonly` is passed properly.
+`readonly` prop cannot be passed, from Angular to a Stencil component.
+Whereas `isReadonly` is passed properly.

 **Version Affected**: `MOBILE`

 ## Steps to Reproduce

-Go on the first tab
+- Go on the first tab
-You will see the text bellow : readonly value : undefined <br/>
+- You will see the text bellow readonly value : undefined <br/>
-isReadonly value : true
+isReadonly value : true <br/>

 readonly value : undefined <br/>
-isReadonly value : false
+isReadonly value : false <br/>

 Pages: storemanager-home-page

 ## Expected Behavior

-The text should be like this:
+The text should be like this: <br/>
 readonly value : true <br/>
-isReadonly value : true
+isReadonly value : true <br/>

 readonly value : false <br/>
-isReadonly value : false
+isReadonly value : false <br/>